mmcclimon/mcclimon.org/content/portfolio/embedded-verifier.md

 allows users to start using their destination cluster for reads and writes.

-When you're writing a data migration tool like this, the Prime Directive is very straightforward: **don't screw up the users' data**.
+When you're writing a data migration tool like this, the Prime Directive is very simple: **don't screw up the users' data**.
 When the migration is complete, the destination cluster must match the source cluster _exactly_.
 Mongosync has very extensive testing&nbsp;-- in some cases, even more extensive than the MongoDB Server itself&nbsp;-- to be sure that we're resilient